Speak to our legal team

 You should also ask your employer:

-For certain events, like weddings, funerals and life cycle celebrations (any ceremony that is self-contained rather than general worship) there is a capacity limit of 30 (or smaller if social distancing can’t be adhered to with these numbers).
+For certain events, like weddings, funerals and life cycle celebrations (any ceremony that is self-contained rather than general worship) there is a capacity limit.
+From 28 September, weddings must have no more than 15 people.
+For funerals the limit is 30 Life cycle events will no longer be exempt from wider rules around gatherings in groups larger than 6.

 For general communal worship, capacity should be decided by the venue management on basis of their risk assessment.